bjornmeansbear/lectureScripts/WhatIsSGD.md

 I even tried to reduce decision making through reuse.
 The grid for _Green Acres_ had a lot of conceptual reasoning invested into it, and so I reused the page templates, type choices, grid setup, etc.

 As a conceptual exercise, this was great.
 But, did it make much of a difference?
 How could this be done differently and improved upon again next time?
 Is there an alternative to making this book at all?
 (Should this exist?
 I didn’t ask that question before we began!)

+### SOME FINAL SLIDE WITH A QUESTION OR WHATEVER

+of course your questions,
+but here's a google doc, what are your values???

+±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

+In prepping this lecture I was looking for the thread that connected my works together.
+That thread was this question, what does SGD look like, or what is SGD?!
+Everything I make is a continuous, evolving attempt at answering it.

+The definition of sustainable graphic design is easy and hard.
+Sustainable graphic design is any visual design that sustains the welfare of all life.
+Sustainable graphic design is hard because, well, what constitutes graphic design that sustains the welfare of all life?
+What is the _je ne sais quoi_ that makes sustainable design different, more correct, more capable of doing this sustaining?

+Our current tools, ideas, and cultural systems aren’t setup to help us to understand this or to manufacture products in this vein.
+Part of figuring out what sustainable graphic design is means we’ll also have to continue to decide what forms, tools, and new societal structures are required to realize it effectively (& help to design these too).

+There is no single way that sustainable graphic design looks, nor a single “correct” way that it is made (what materials it might be, or what processes it includes can be easily sorted into good, bad, ugly, less bad, etc. — but one golden solution does not exist).

+What is Sustainable Graphic Design?
+Anything that visualizes the caretaking of our Spaceship Earth, in any way large or small.

+Anything that helps promote the flourishing of nature’s interconnected systems will look correct.
+That doesn’t require a particular style, material, or typeface

+So, now I ask again, what comes to mind when you hear “Sustainable Graphic Design?”
+Something that is truly beautiful.
+Perhaps elegant?
+Perhaps constrained?
+Perhaps Vernacular?
+Perhaps reused?
+Perhaps eco-friendly?
+But always beautiful.

+±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

+Henry:

+Lecture philosophy: TLO/ELO - WHAT ARE THE BUCKETS?

+philosophy and anti-philosophy

+Retina typeface for space saving!?

+Aesthetics:

+Material - how something is produced, production, authorship
+- The Signs
+- The Substrate

+(how does this play into digital nature?)

+Modes - Kinds of authorship

+I get hung up on REUSE and RECYCLING is a mode of production!?

+Ownership: to be more humanistic is to give up creative ownership

+For a better society, I don't care about owning this design.

+Utilitarian design

+Vernacular design

+Minimalist design

+Imperfection in design is more humanistic

+Utopian society ≠ helvetica

+Philosophy / Anti-philosophy

+Aesthetics: Materiality and Modes / Production and Authorship

+start with "what is sustainable design" end with "why not sustainable design" -- don't you want to live in this more humanistic, or planet-istic, society?

+Humans, planet, flourishing -- shouldn't there be more personality in design?

+±±±±±±±±±±±±±±±±±+

+## Is beauty even a useful concept?

+Design critic Bruce Sterling outlines three criteria for objects worth making, owning, and keeping:

+- Beautiful Things
+- Sentimental Things
+- Utilitarian Things

+Perhaps “Beauty” encompasses all three of Sterling’s criteria for sustainable design.
+Because these are all ways to assign "value" to something.

+I might find a hammer utilitarian AND beautiful.
+To you, that hammer might just be utilitarian.
+The paintings, drawings, and houseplants I find beautiful you may find ugly.
+The things I find sentimental are probably unique to me.

+But! we now have something objective to measure: utility — do you find a thing to work; and something individually knowable: sentimentality.
+There is not merely an external, abstract "beauty" …

+Maybe we need something with even more criteria to help us?

+Biomimicry is a practice that learns from and mimics the strategies found in nature to solve human design challenges

+- Nature runs on sunlight.
+- Nature uses only energy it needs.
+- Nature fits form to function.
+- Nature recycles everything.
+- Nature rewards cooperation.
+- Nature banks on diversity.
+- Nature demands local expertise.
+- Nature curbs excess from within.
+- Nature taps the power of limits.

+Like Sterling's criteria, Biomimicry's tenants don't imply a style, or an aesthetic, but they do give us some objective criteria to judge formal fitness from.

+the animals that care most about the other animals tend to flourish more than any other animals. // Survival of the Most Cooperative – A Reflection on The Biology of Belief

+## Sustainable aesthetics visualize good ethics

+> “There is a central quality which is the root criterion of life and spirit in a man, a town, a building, or a wilderness.
+This quality is objective and precise, but it cannot be named.
+It is never twice the same, because it always takes its shape from the particular place in which it occurs.”
+> — Christopher Alexander

+The qualities that promote the welfare of all life are, like the quality without a name, ineffable.

+And like the quality without a name, aesthetics that correspond with all life flourishing will shift and change with different contexts.

+Instead of attempting to nail things down literally or concretely, a “feeling” needs to be found instead.

+Beauty and value are intertwined.